shanejonas/fig/README.md

 Then type `fig up`, and Fig will start and run your entire app:

 ![example fig run](https://orchardup.com/static/images/fig-example-large.f96065fc9e22.gif)

+Fig is both a lightweight Vagrant and a next-level Foreman.
+Like Foreman, it runs your app's various services and aggregates their log output in one place; like Vagrant, it makes your environment isolated and repeatable—and it runs your *whole* app, including the database.

 There are commands to: